Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 • mussels and others.

-The nutrition of the first week consists of dry eating, the list of products is as limited as possible, but with a properly composed menu, you can adequately live in abstinence for 7 days.
+The first week's nutrition consists of dry eating; the list of products is as limited as possible, but with a properly composed menu you can live with dignity in abstinence for 7 days.

 1st week of abstinence - basic rules

 The nutrition of the first week of Great Lent is limited to minimalism.
-Only the Orthodox who have passed this path more than once can fulfill the strict rules.
+Only Orthodox Christians who have walked this path more than once can comply with strict rules.

-According to the strict canons of the Church, this week it is recommended to eat only in the evenings, once a day, twice on weekends.
-Such a mode of abstinence can be endured by particularly steadfast Christians.
+According to the strict canons of the Church, during this week it is recommended to eat only in the evenings, once a day, and twice on weekends.
+Particularly steadfast Christians can withstand this regime of abstinence.

-Orthodox who have decided to perform the feat of abstinence for the first time should draw up a menu in order to determine for themselves how to fast these days.
+Orthodox Christians who have decided to perform the feat of abstinence for the first time should draw up a menu to determine for themselves how to fast on these days.

-Products for the first and second days of Lent are selected taking into account the fact that this is the time of dry eating.
-That is, eating without heat treatment.
+Products for the first and second days of Lent are selected taking into account the fact that this is a time of dry eating.
+That is, eating food without heat treatment.

-For fasting, you should prepare fresh, dried and pickled vegetables, fruits, honey, crackers, mushrooms, berries.
+For fasting, you should prepare fresh, dried and pickled vegetables, fruits, honey, crackers, mushrooms, and berries.

 Monday

-Food intake on the first day of fasting is limited to a minimum.
-If the strength of faith and health allows, then no food is prepared during the day, dry eating is established on this day.
+Eating on the first day of fasting is limited to a minimum.
+If the strength of faith and health allows, then no food is prepared during the day; dry eating is established on this day.

-Preparing for fasting, Orthodox Christians dry crackers and fruits in advance, prepare juices and infusions.
+In preparation for fasting, Orthodox Christians dry crackers and fruits in advance, and prepare juices and infusions.

-To withstand strict abstinence of the first day will help fractional nutrition, every 3-4 hours, so that there is no feeling of hunger.
+It will help to withstand strict abstinence on the first day fractional meals, every 3-4 hours, so that there is no feeling of hunger.

 Avocado sandwich

-At this fertile time, a person should concentrate on spiritual food, and not on the stomach.
+During this time of grace, a person should concentrate on spiritual food, and not on the stomach.

-• You can start the day with a cracker with honey and a cup of fruit drink.
+• You can start the day with a cracker with honey and a cup of fruit juice.

-• A snack before dinner with nuts and a few pieces of prunes and dried apricots will give strength to get through this day.
+• A snack before lunch with nuts and a few prunes and dried apricots will give you strength to get through the day.

-• At lunch, you can satisfy your hunger mixed with avocado slices, seasoned with soy sauce and ground flax.
+• At lunch, you can satisfy your hunger by mixing with avocado pieces, seasoned with soy sauce and ground flax.

-• Before dinner, you can eat, which will give a feeling of satiety.
+• Before dinner, you can eat it, which will give you a feeling of fullness.

-• The daily diet is completed by taking juice, infusion with a few crackers or bread with honey.
+• The daily diet is completed by taking juice, infusion with several crackers or bread with honey.

 Tuesday

-The second day of the Great Fast in the first week of abstinence before Easter is also under a great ban.
+The second day of the great fast in the first week of abstinence before Easter is also under great prohibition.

-Regularly fasting Orthodox continue to consume bread or water only in the evenings.
+Orthodox Christians who fast regularly continue to consume bread or water only in the evenings.

-For those who are not confident in their abilities, but are very eager to go through the path of purification, a menu is being compiled for Tuesday.
+For those who are not confident in their abilities, but are very keen to go through the path of cleansing, a menu is drawn up for Tuesday.

-The church allows people who are starting to fast to make tea and coffee, which can be used to start Tuesday.
-A piece of bread with honey is added to drinks.
+The church allows people who are starting to fast to brew tea and coffee to start their Tuesday.
+A piece of bread with honey is added to the drinks.

-• Nuts with apples will be a great second breakfast.
+• Nuts and apples make a great second breakfast.

-• Nuts, dried fruits satisfy hunger quickly and for a long time.
+• Nuts and dried fruits satisfy hunger quickly and for a long time.

 • During your lunch break you can cook nutritious apple, carrots with the addition of cranberries.

-• A small sandwich with cucumber and tomato sprinkled with sesame seeds is a great pre-dinner snack.
+• A small sandwich with cucumber and tomato sprinkled with sesame seeds will be a great snack before dinner.

-• - ground dried fruits in the form of dried apricots, prunes, raisins, filled with any unsweetened juice, will be a wonderful addition to an evening drink.
+• — ground dried fruits in the form of dried apricots, prunes, raisins, poured with any unsweetened juice, will be a wonderful addition to an evening drink.

 Important!
-After finishing your daily meal, do not forget:
+Having finished your daily meal, do not forget:

-• before going to bed, thank the Savior for the food given;
+• before going to bed, thank the Savior for the gift of food;

-• ask for forgiveness for sins, obvious and implicit, committed during the day;
+• ask for forgiveness for obvious and implicit sins committed during the day;

-• pray for blessings for the coming dream.
+• pray for blessings on the coming sleep.

 Wednesday

-For steadfast Orthodox, monks and clergy, the first week is one of the "hungry" weeks, when food is taken once in the evening in the form of bread and water.
+For steadfast Orthodox Christians, monks and clergy, the first week is one of the “hungry” weeks, when food is taken once in the evening in the form of bread and water.

-The rest of the people should not immediately load their body with such restrictions.
+Other people should not immediately burden their bodies with such restrictions.
 The menu below will help you live Wednesday in worship of God and dry eating.

-• Carrots, shredded and mixed with raisins, will help you get through the day until lunchtime.
+• Carrots, grated and mixed with raisins, will help you get through the day until lunch.

-• with fresh cranberries, champignon bread sandwiches will fill you up for lunch.
+• with fresh cranberries, bread sandwiches with champignons will fill you up at lunch.

-• A handful of nuts mixed with orange slices is a hearty afternoon snack during fast food abstention.
+• A handful of nuts mixed with orange slices is a hearty afternoon snack while abstaining from fast food.

-• Bread, spread with ground banana with honey and poppy seeds, will help in abstinence on the third day of fasting.
+• Crispbread spread with ground banana, honey and poppy seeds will help with abstinence on the third day of fasting.

 Thursday

-Greens in the form of green onions and green onions are introduced into the diet of the first week of fasting to maintain the immune system. fresh herbs.
-They can be pre-ordered or bought in the store.
+Greens in the form of green onions and fresh herbs.
+You can pre-order them or buy them in the store.

 Dry eating continues on the fourth day of Lent.
-Food these days is not amenable to heat treatment: it is not boiled. not fried, baked or steamed.
+Food these days cannot be heat treated: it is not boiled. does not fry, does not bake and does not steam.

-Vegetables, fruits and bread products without the addition of butter and eggs remain the main food during fast food.
+The main foods for food during fasting remain vegetables, fruits and bread products without the addition of butter and eggs.

-• After reading morning prayers, the fourth day of abstinence before Easter can be started with seasoned with orange juice, with the addition of ground flax.
-As a drink, you can use water or juice.
+• After reading morning prayers, the fourth day of abstinence before Easter can be started with, seasoned with orange juice, with the addition of ground flax.
+You can use water or fruit drink as a drink.

-• A few walnuts crushed with honey can be recommended for a second breakfast.
+• A few walnuts, chopped with honey, can be recommended for second breakfast.

-• Juicy turnips, carrots grated on a coarse grater, pieces of sour apples with the addition of pumpkin seeds and sesame seeds are quite suitable for lunch.
-It can be diversified with a piece of bread sprinkled with flax.
+• Juicy turnips, coarsely grated carrots, pieces of sour apples with added pumpkin seeds and sesame seeds are quite suitable for lunch.
+It can be varied with a piece of bread sprinkled with flax.

-• A few pieces of herbs candied with a cup of infusion will help not to starve until the evening meal.
+• A few pieces of candied herbs with a cup of infusion will help you not to go hungry until the evening meal.

-• A banana, mashed to a pulp, wrapped in a pita leaf, turns into spicy rolls.
-If you cut it into pieces, you get Lenten supper.
+• A banana mashed to a pulp, wrapped in a sheet of lavash, turns into savory rolls.
+If you cut it into pieces you will get Lenten dinner.
 It fully meets the requirements of dry eating.

 Friday

-The fifth day of the first week of Lent refers to a strict restriction of all foods.
+The fifth day of the first week of Lent refers to a strict restriction of all products.

 On this day, food intake should be limited to a minimum.
-In case of acute hunger, snack on bread with cabbage salad or other vegetables, refusing fruits and berries.
+In case of acute hunger, snack on bread with cabbage salad or other vegetables, giving up fruits and berries.

 Important!
-Lay people with chronic diseases, children under the age of 12, pregnant women and people old age exempt from the rigor of the first week.
+Lay people with chronic illnesses, children under 12 years of age, pregnant women and people old age are exempt from the severity of the first week.

-This question should be discussed with your confessor.
+This issue should be discussed with your confessor.

 Saturday

-Having passed the first stage of fasting with dignity in strict abstinence, on Saturday morning you can make smoothies from berries.
-Berries can be taken.
+Having passed the first stage of fasting with dignity and strict abstinence, you can prepare a berry smoothie on Saturday morning.
+You can take berries.

-• To prepare a vitamin cocktail, it is enough to mix 250 g of any berries and 2 tbsp in a blender. water.
-Fruit smoothies will give a good charge for the whole day.
+• To prepare a vitamin cocktail, just mix 250 g of any berries and 2 tbsp in a blender. water.
+A fruit smoothie will give you a good boost for the whole day.

-• The second breakfast will complement the vitamin supply of the morning dish with pear salad with orange, seasoned with honey and nuts.
+• The second breakfast will complement the vitamin supply of the morning dish with a salad of pear and orange, seasoned with honey and nuts.

-• Bright with ingredients will decorate the dining table.
+• Bright with ingredients will decorate the dinner table.

 Berry smoothie

-For cooking, you should prepare the following vegetables chopped to the state of Korean straw: carrots, turnips, pumpkins in a weight ratio of 1:3:2.
-Salt, black pepper, lemon juice, a lot of greens are added for taste.
-After thoroughly kneading the prepared mixture, you can start dinner with a piece of bread or cracker.
+To prepare, you should prepare the following vegetables, chopped to the state of Korean strips: carrots, turnips, pumpkin in a weight ratio of 1:3:2.
+For taste, add salt, black pepper, lemon juice, and a lot of herbs.
+After thoroughly mixing the prepared mixture, you can start lunch with a piece of bread or cracker.

-It will be a worthy reward for a week spent in fasting.
+It will be a worthy reward for a week spent in shit.

-Everyone knows that our ancestors adhered to traditions and considered every Lenten day a joy.
+Everyone knows that our ancestors adhered to traditions and considered every day of fasting a joy.
 This time was special.
-Historically, fasting is a restriction of a religious person in something for the purpose of repentance.
-Some Christians use the metaphor "spring of the soul".
-It characterizes the inner state of a person who has set a goal to sacrifice himself to God.
-The Lord showed believers an example when he stayed in the wilderness for 40 days and did not eat anything.
-Spring in nature means awakening, new life Likewise, fasting is a time for self-examination, self-improvement, and prayer.
-Some people can on their own, without foreign aid, look for flaws, shortcomings, correct them.
+Historically, fasting is the restriction of a religious person in something for the purpose of repentance.
+Some Christians use the metaphor "springtime of the soul."
+It characterizes the internal state of a person who has set the goal of sacrificing himself to God.
+The Lord set an example for believers when he stayed in the desert for 40 days and did not eat anything.
+Spring in nature means awakening, new life Likewise, fasting is a time for testing oneself, self-improvement, and prayer.
+Some people can do it on their own, without foreign aid, look for flaws, shortcomings, correct them.

-In Christianity, this is given a special time called fast days.
-During periods of fasting, active spiritual work is done, passions are eradicated, the soul is cleansed.
-To do this, it is necessary to go to the temple often, pray in the morning and evening, do good deeds, give alms, visit the weak, prisoners, learn humility.
+In Christianity there is a special time for this, called fast days.
+During periods of fasting, active spiritual work is performed, passions are eradicated, and the soul is cleansed.
+To do this, you must go to church often, pray in the morning and evening, do good deeds, give alms, visit the weak, prisoners, and learn humility.

-In the practice of Christianity, there are 4 multi-day fasts (the Great Lent takes place in the spring, Uspensky and Petrov - in the summer, Christmas - in the winter) and separate fast days- Wednesday and Friday.
-During long fasts, the first and last weeks are the main ones.
+In the practice of Christianity, there are 4 multi-day fasts (the Great Fast takes place in the spring, the Assumption and Petrov fasts in the summer, the Rozhdestven fast in the winter) and separate fast days- Wednesday and Friday.
+During long fasts, the main ones are the first and last weeks.
 At this time, a person needs to be extremely attentive to himself and his loved ones.
-Important for a fasting person is the internal state, deeds, actions, spoken words.
+What is important for a fasting person is his internal state, actions, actions, and spoken words.

-Many mistakenly believe that you need to limit yourself only in food.
-Self control is very complex action requiring a lot of effort.
-It is to track these changes that the Lord created the state in which a person lives.
-If a Christian fully observes external conditions, but visits entertainment establishments, looks entertainment programs, behaves unworthily, it can be called an ordinary diet.
-In this case, the Lord will see the deceit, and spiritual development will not be.
-It happens the other way around, when a person consumes forbidden foods, but fasts in the shower.
-An example is a disease of the stomach or intestines, when a strict diet is needed.
-This desire and perseverance will be appreciated from above.
+Many people mistakenly believe that they need to limit themselves only to food.
+Self-control is very complex action, requiring considerable effort.
+It is to track these changes that the Lord created the state in which man resides.
+If a Christian fully observes external conditions, but visits places of entertainment, watches entertainment programs, behaves unworthily, this can be called an ordinary diet.
+In this case, the Lord will see the wickedness, and spiritual development will not be.
+It happens the other way around, when a person consumes forbidden foods, but fasts in his soul.
+An example would be a stomach or intestinal disease that requires a strict diet.
+This desire and perseverance will be highly appreciated.

-So, now let's figure out what kind of food you can eat in fasting and what not.
+So, now let's figure out what food you can eat during fasting and what you can't.
 There is a simple rule about nutrition.
-It is allowed to eat food of plant origin and it is forbidden to eat animal products.
+Eating foods of plant origin is allowed and eating animal products is prohibited.

 Forbidden